Supplier Purchasing Terms & Conditions

 - PATENTS – The Supplier warrants that the material delivered, either alone or in combination with other materials, will not infringe on any patents in the United States or any foreign country.

 - INDEMNIFICATION – The Supplier agrees to indemnify and defend the University and hold it harmless from and against all liability, loss and expense (including legal fees) for all damages and/or bodily injuries (including death) resulting from the actions, errors, omissions or negligence of the Supplier, its directors, officers, employees, agents, contractors or subcontractors, including, but not limited to, any defect in material, any defect in services, workmanship, design of any goods furnished, patent and/or copyright infringements or violations, and/or failure to follow or abide by any and all governing laws, ordinances, codes and regulations.
-The Supplier shall not enter into any settlement without the University's prior consent, which shall not be ureasonable withheld or delayed.
+The Supplier shall not enter into any settlement without the University's prior consent, which shall not be unreasonable withheld or delayed.
 This indemnity shall not be limited in any way by a limitation of liability clause or similar in Supplier's agreement.

 - INSURANCE – The Seller shall maintain the following insurances:

-Standard Insurance Requirements: The Contractor/Supplier/Vendor, and any Subcontractor thereof, shall, at its own expense, carry and maintain the following insurance during the term of the Agreement, in amounts not less than that specified for each type.
+Standard Insurance Requirements: The Supplier and any Subcontractor thereof, shall, at its own expense, carry and maintain the following insurance during the term of the Agreement, in amounts not less than that specified for each type.
 A self-insured program may be substituted for an insured program only after such self-insured program is reviewed and approved by the University's Risk Management Office.